-ANNUAL GENERAL MEETINGYour owners corporation must hold a meeting of all lot owners (called the annual general meeting) if it receives or pays out money during the financial year.
-The time between the annual general meetings varies from state to state and is between 11 and 15 months.
+ANNUAL GENERAL MEETINGYour owners corporation (otherwise known as body corporate) must hold a meeting of all lot owners, called the annual general meeting, if it receives or pays out money during the financial year.
+The time between annual general meetings varies from state to state but is usually between 12 and 15 months.

 The annual general meeting is the main opportunity for lot owners to discuss issues relating to their property and elect the committee and office bearers for the next year.

 - Income and expenditure of the owners corporation during the past financial year